-- (a) the proceeds of the sale of 2024 Series D-2 Bonds furnished to the Remarketing Agent by the purchasers thereof pursuant to the 2024D Series Indenture; and - (b) moneys furnished to the Paying Agent pursuant to the 2024D Series Indenture, representing the proceeds of a draw under the Initial 2024D-2 Liquidity Facility.
+(a) the proceeds of the sale of 2024 Series F-2 Bonds furnished to the Remarketing Agent by the purchasers thereof pursuant to the 2024F Series Indenture; and

+(b) moneys furnished to the Paying Agent pursuant to the 2024F Series Indenture, representing the proceeds of a draw under the Initial 2024F-2 Liquidity Facility.

-On any Purchase Date, the Remarketing Agent is to offer for sale and use its best efforts to sell all such 2024 Series D-2 Bonds tendered or deemed tendered at a price equal to 100% of the principal amount thereof plus accrued interest.
-The 2024 Series D-2 Bonds so sold shall bear interest from the date of sale at the rate of interest determined by the Remarketing Agent pursuant to the Indenture.
-The Remarketing Agent shall, not later than 10:00 a.m., New York City time, on any Purchase Date provide notice to the Paying Agent of the aggregate principal amount of the 2024 Series D-2 Bonds that have been sold and the aggregate principal amount of 2024 Series D-2 Bonds that will be tendered but have not been sold.
+On any Purchase Date, the Remarketing Agent is to offer for sale and use its best efforts to sell all such 2024 Series F-2 Bonds tendered or deemed tendered at a price equal to 100% of the principal amount thereof plus accrued interest.
+The 2024 Series F-2 Bonds so sold shall bear interest from the date of sale at the rate of interest determined by the Remarketing Agent pursuant to the Indenture.
+The Remarketing Agent shall, not later than 10:00 a.m., New York City time, on any Purchase Date provide notice to the Paying Agent of the aggregate principal amount of the 2024 Series F-2 Bonds that will be tendered but have not been sold.

-On each Purchase Date on which the 2024 Series D-2 Bonds are to be purchased pursuant to a tender, the Paying Agent shall, by no later than 10:30 a.m., New York City time, draw upon the 2024D-2 Liquidity Facility in an amount sufficient, together with any remarketing proceeds that the Paying Agent has on hand at the time of such draw (including all remarketing proceeds received from the Remarketing Agent), to enable the Paying Agent to pay the Purchase Price of the 2024 Series D-2 Bonds to be purchased on such Purchase Date.
-The Paying Agent shall make any draws so required in accordance with the terms of such 2024D-2 Liquidity Facility and deposit such moneys to the Bond Purchase Fund so that immediately available funds will be available to the Paying Agent to pay the Purchase Price due on a Purchase Date by 3:00 p.m., New York City time, on the Purchase Date.
-See Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE INITIAL 2024D-2 LIQUIDITY FACILITY."
+On each Purchase Date on which the 2024 Series F-2 Bonds are to be purchased pursuant to a tender, the Paying Agent shall, by no later than 10:30 a.m., New York City time, draw upon the 2024F-2 Liquidity Facility in an amount sufficient, together with any remarketing proceeds that the Paying Agent has on hand at the time of such draw (including all remarketing proceeds received from the Remarketing Agent), to enable the Paying Agent to pay the Purchase Price of the 2024 Series F-2 Bonds to be purchased on such Purchase Date.
+The Paying Agent shall make any draws so required in accordance with the terms of such 2024F-2 Liquidity Facility and deposit such moneys to the Bond Purchase Fund so that immediately available funds will be available to the Paying Agent to pay the Purchase Price due on a Purchase Date by 3:00 p.m., New York City time, on the Purchase Date.
+See Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE INITIAL 2024F-2 LIQUIDITY FACILITY."

-UNDER CERTAIN CIRCUMSTANCES THE OBLIGATION OF THE 2024D-2 LIQUIDITY FACILITY PROVIDER TO PURCHASE 2024 SERIES D-2 BONDS TENDERED BY THE OWNERS THEREOF OR SUBJECT TO MANDATORY TENDER MAY BE SUSPENDED OR TERMINATED AND, IN SOME OF SUCH CIRCUMSTANCES, THE SUSPENSION OR TERMINATION OF SUCH OBLIGATION WILL BE IMMEDIATE, AUTOMATIC AND WITHOUT NOTICE TO SUCH OWNERS.
-IN SUCH EVENT OF IMMEDIATE SUSPENSION OR TERMINATION, SUFFICIENT FUNDS MAY NOT BE AVAILABLE TO PURCHASE 2024 SERIES D-2 BONDS TENDERED BY THE OWNERS OF THE 2024 SERIES D-2 BONDS OR SUBJECT TO MANDATORY TENDER.
+UNDER CERTAIN CIRCUMSTANCES THE OBLIGATION OF THE 2024F-2 LIQUIDITY FACILITY PROVIDER TO PURCHASE 2024 SERIES F-2 BONDS TENDERED BY THE OWNERS THEREOF OR SUBJECT TO MANDATORY TENDER MAY BE SUSPENDED OR TERMINATED AND, IN SOME OF SUCH CIRCUMSTANCES, THE SUSPENSION OR TERMINATION OF SUCH OBLIGATION WILL BE IMMEDIATE, AUTOMATIC AND WITHOUT NOTICE TO SUCH OWNERS.
+IN SUCH EVENT OF IMMEDIATE SUSPENSION OR TERMINATION, SUFFICIENT FUNDS MAY NOT BE AVAILABLE TO PURCHASE 2024 SERIES F-2 BONDS TENDERED BY THE OWNERS OF THE 2024 SERIES F-2 BONDS OR SUBJECT TO MANDATORY TENDER.

-Failure of 2024D-2 Liquidity Facility Provider to Purchase 2024 Series D-2 Bonds.
-Under the terms and provisions of the Remarketing Agreement and the Initial 2024D-2 Liquidity Facility, the purchase price of 2024 Series D-2 Bonds in an amount equal to the principal amount thereof and accrued interest, if any, thereon will be payable from moneys furnished in connection with the remarketing of the 2024 Series D-2 Bonds or from the 2024D-2 Liquidity Facility Provider.
-The Authority is not responsible for any failure by the 2024D-2 Liquidity Facility Provider to purchase 2024 Series D-2 Bonds tendered at the option of the Owner or subject to mandatory tender for purchase pursuant to the 2024D Series Indenture.
-Failure to purchase as 2024 Series D-2 Bond tendered at the option of the Owner or subject to mandatory tender for purchase as described above and in accordance with the 2024D Series Indenture does not constitute an Event of Default under the Indenture.
+Failure of 2024F-2 Liquidity Facility Provider to Purchase 2024 Series F-2 Bonds.
+Under the terms and provisions of the Remarketing Agreement and the Initial 2024F-2 Liquidity Facility, the purchase price of 2024 Series F-2 Bonds in an amount equal to the principal amount thereof and accrued interest, if any, thereon will be payable from moneys furnished in connection with the remarketing of the 2024 Series F-2 Bonds or from the 2024F-2 Liquidity Facility Provider.
+The Authority is not responsible for any failure by the 2024F-2 Liquidity Facility Provider to purchase 2024 Series F-2 Bonds tendered at the option of the Owner or subject to mandatory tender for purchase pursuant to the 2024F Series Indenture.
+Failure to purchase as described above and in accordance with the 2024F Series Indenture does not constitute an Event of Default under the Indenture.